-How to Validate Phone Numbers in C#
+How to Implement Phone Number Validation in C#

-Regular Expression
+Validation with a Regular Expression

-A raw regular expression, or regex, provides a fast way to block malformed input when you know the accepted format.
-A single line of code can be injected anywhere in your application.
-The compiled flag makes it negligible at run time after the first match.
-You can extend this method with a chain of multiple patterns or use a switch on the detected country.
+A raw regex offers the quickest way to block malformed input when you know the accepted formats.
+A single line of code can be placed anywhere, such as in a controller or a value-object factory.
+The "compiled" flag makes its run-time performance cost negligible after the first match.

 string pattern = @"^([\+]?61[-]?|0)?[1-9][0-9]{8}$"; // AU example